-1 Stop all I/O activity to the source.
+- Stop all I/O activity to the source. - 2 In the AMW, select the Logical tab and select a valid source virtual disk. - Select Virtual Disk $\rightarrow$ Snapshot $\rightarrow$ Create.

-- 2 In the AMW, select the Logical tab and select a valid source virtual disk. - 3 Select Virtual Disk→ Snapshot→ Create.
-Alternatively, you can right-click the source virtual disk and select Create Snapshot Virtual Disk from the pop-up menu. - The Create Snapshot Virtual Disk Wizard Introduction dialog is displayed. - 4 Select Simple (Recommended) and click Next. - The Specify Snapshot Schedule window is displayed. - 5 Select Yes to set up a schedule for the new snapshot virtual disk creation.
-To go to this option and create the snapshot immediately, select No. - 6 If you specified a snapshot schedule, define the schedule details in the Create Snapshot Schedule window and click Next. - 7 Enter the Snapshot virtual disk name and the Snapshot repository virtual disk name and click Next. - The Specify Snapshot Repository Capacity window is displayed. - 8 Enter the snapshot repository virtual disks capacity as a percentage of the source virtual disks capacity and click Next. - The Preview window containing the summary of the snapshot virtual disk is displayed. - 9 Click Finish. - The Completed window is displayed. - 10 Click OK. - After creating one or more snapshot virtual disks, mount the source virtual disk, and restart the host application using that source virtual disk. - 11 In the AMW, select the Mappings tab, assign mappings between the snapshot virtual disk and the host that accesses the snapshot virtual disk. - NOTE: In some cases, conflicts may result from mapping the same host to both a source virtual disk and its associated snapshot virtual disk.
-This conflict depends on the host operating system and any virtual disk manager software in use. - 12 To register the snapshot virtual disk with the host operating system, run the host-based hot_add utility.
+Right-click the source virtual disk and select Create Snapshot Virtual Disk from the pop-up menu.

+The Create Snapshot Virtual Disk Wizard - Introduction dialog is displayed.

+Select Simple (Recommended) and click Next.

+The Specify Snapshot Schedule window is displayed.

+- 5 Choose Yes to set up a schedule for the new snapshot virtual disk creation.
+To skip this option and create the snapshot immediately, choose No. - 6 If you specified a snapshot schedule, define the schedule details in the Create Snapshot Schedule window and click Next. - Enter the Snapshot virtual disk name and the Snapshot repository virtual disk name and click Next. - The Specify Snapshot Repository Capacity window is displayed. - Enter the snapshot repository virtual disks capacity as a percentage of the source virtual disks capacity and click Next. - The Preview window containing the summary of the snapshot virtual disk is displayed. - Click Finish.

+The Completed window is displayed.

+After creating one or more snapshot virtual disks, mount the source virtual disk, and restart the host application using that source virtual disk.

+11 In the AMW, select the Mappings tab, assign mappings between the snapshot virtual disk and the host that accesses the snapshot virtual disk.

+NOTE: In some cases, conflicts may result from mapping the same host to both a source virtual disk and its associated snapshot virtual disk.
+This conflict depends on the host operating system and any virtual disk manager software in use.

-13 To associate the mapping between the storage array name and the virtual disk name, run the host-based SMdevices utility.
+- 12 To register the snapshot virtual disk with the host operating system, run the host-based hot\add utility. - 13 To associate the mapping between the storage array name and the virtual disk name, run the host-based SMdevices utility.